Dreynd-Dev/Secure-bot/README.md

 # Secure-bot
-Secure is a powerful protection bot for Discord server which provide an Anti-Nuke, Anti-Spam, Anti-Raid, Captcha and Nudity-Detector and more.
+Secure is a powerful protection bot for Discord servers which provides an Anti-Nuke, Anti-Spam, Anti-Raid, Captcha and Nudity-Detector and more.

+# Warning
+This bot is still in developement and may be incomplete and instable.

+# License
+The code is free to use and is provided with a MIT license, you have the right to copy, modify and use it as you want.